skeeto/skeeto.github.com/_posts/2016-01-31-Small-Freestanding-Windows-Executables.markdown

 One problem I've run into is Mingw-w64 generating code that calls `__chkstk_ms()` from libgcc.
 I believe this is a long-standing bug, since `-ffreestanding` should prevent these sorts of helper functions from being used.
-The workaround I've found is to disable stack protection.
+The workaround I've found is to disable [the stack probe][probe] and pre-commit the whole stack.

-    -fno-stack-check -fno-stack-protector -mno-stack-arg-probe
+    -mno-stack-arg-probe -Xlinker --stack=0x100000,0x100000

-(If you always write perfect code you don't need this, amiright?)

 Alternatively you could link against libgcc (statically) with `-lgcc`, but, again, I'm going for a tiny executable.